 It is important to always keep your IT and mobile systems up to date, this could either be Windows or IOS.
 This is important as developers may notice faults in software or vulnerabilities and they will release a new version to fix the problem.
 If you update your software regularly this means that you will be protected from the vulnerabilities that could have arisen, it is important to not leave your software too long before you update it.

 If staff are not properly informed and educated about cyber security, they may not understand how to use the internet and the company’s data in a safe way.
 Therefore, it is appropriate to regularly train staff and new staff about the seriousness of cyber security such as; keeping data safe, social media account security, strong passwords and being aware of online and physical data breaches.

 It is important to backup all your company’s data in case of a cyber-attack, although this will not prevent an attack from happening, it will enable you to restore your data and have your business up and running again without any lost information.

 9. Social networking

-A lot of businesses use social networking sites for brand awareness and to connect to people all over the world.
-It is important to use strong passwords for social media accounts and to change them regularly, as it will make your password harder to guess.
+A lot of businesses use social networking sites for brand awareness and to connect to other businesses all over the world.
+It is important to use strong passwords for social media accounts and to change them regularly to reduce risk of a breach.
 Be careful not to over share information on your social media accounts such as company data and never stay logged in as you could be a target to a criminal!

-We hope you found our top tips for your business useful!
-If you are interested or need further advice on keeping your business cyber-safe, then feel free to get in touch with one of our cyber security consultants.
+We hope you found our top tips to keep your business cyber safe useful!
+If you are interested or need further advice on tightening cyber security within your organisation, please contact us today!